cat394/lamp/README.md

 > Any tab or newline characters in the template will be replaced with an
 > empty string.

+> [!NOTE]
+> Starting with version 2, this package no longer ships escaping functions, so please install a separate package such as lodash that has escaping functions.

 This package currently includes the following tools:

 - HTML